sanazkeshvari/Papers/SDLR/Codes/ReadMe.md

-For Experimental Implementations, the <a href = "https://github.com/allegro/allRank">allrank</a> package of Tensorflow is used.
+For Experimental Implementations, the <a href = "https://github.com/allegro/allRank">allrank</a> package of PyTorch is used.
 Some changes or additive code is utilize on that package which is as following:

+The Implementaiotion has 2 phase as the paper says, Teacher Phase and Student Phase respectfully that have steps below for implementing them.
+Also, there is a GIF below that show the progress of how to run These Phases in the correct way in details:

+## Teacher Phase:

+## Student Phase:
+  1. Do first three steps of

 ### 1. Replacements:
   Replace `main.py` and `config.py` of this directory with same file in `allrank` directory of allrank package.